ibm-cloud-docs/containers/cs_dedicated.md

  <tr>
  <td>Multizone clusters</td>
  <td>Create [multizone clusters](/docs/containers?topic=containers-plan_clusters#multizone) by adding more zones to your worker pools.</td>
- <td>Create [single zone clusters](/docs/containers?topic=containers-plan_clusters#single_zone)<staging pc>(/docs/containers?topic=containers-ha_clusters#single_zone)</staging pc>.
+ <td>Create [single zone clusters](/docs/containers?topic=containers-plan_clusters#single_zone).
 The available zone was pre-defined when the {{site.data.keyword.Bluemix_dedicated_notm}} environment was set up.
 By default, a single zone cluster is set up with a worker pool that is named `default`.
 The worker pool groups worker nodes with the same configuration, such as the machine type, that you defined during cluster creation.
-You can add more worker nodes to your cluster by [resizing an existing worker pool](/docs/containers?topic=containers-clusters#resize_pool)<staging pc>(/docs/containers?topic=containers-add_workers#resize_pool)</staging pc> or by [adding a new worker pool](/docs/containers?topic=containers-clusters#add_pool)<staging pc>(/docs/containers?topic=containers-add_workers#add_pool)</staging pc>.
+You can add more worker nodes to your cluster by [resizing an existing worker pool](/docs/containers?topic=containers-clusters#resize_pool) or by [adding a new worker pool](/docs/containers?topic=containers-clusters#add_pool).
 When you add a worker pool, you must add the available zone to the worker pool so that workers can deploy into the zone.
 However, you cannot add other zones to your worker pools.</td>
  </tr>
 </tbody></table>
 {: caption="Feature differences between {{site.data.keyword.Bluemix_notm}} public and {{site.data.keyword.Bluemix_dedicated_notm}}" caption-side="top"}